Han campaigns against Minyue: Third campaign and conquest

 As Han troops returned from the Han–Nanyue War in 111 BC, the Han government debated annexing Dongyue.
 Dongyue, under King Zou Yushan, had agreed to assist the Han campaign against Nanyue, but the Dongyue army never reached Nanyue.
 Yushan blamed the delay on the weather.
 The proposal to annex Dongyue was suggested by General Yang Pu, but was dismissed by Emperor Wu.
 The naval force arrived home without having attacked Dongyue.
 Zou caught wind of Yang's request, and responded by revolting against the Han.
+He then proclaimed himself Emperor of Dongyue (東越武帝) and sent troops to guard the important roads and to attack Baisha, Wulin and Meiling in the Han Empire, killing three local officials.
 Han forces were led by General Han Yue, General Yang Pu, commander Wang Wenshu, and two marquises of Yue ancestry.
 The army crushed the rebellion and captured Dongyue in the last months of 111 BC, placing the former Minyue territory under Han rule.

 Historical records report that Minyue and Dongyue were emptied of people, and that its residents were deported to the territories between the Huai River and the Yangtze River.
 The alleged population transfer was a resumption of a policy that had been planned since 138 BC.
 The Han government considered the mountainous region difficult to control and was wary of trusting its residents.
 Modern historians doubt the event happened.
 The deportation of an entire kingdom is implausible, and nothing has been found to verify a migration of Han settlers to the Minyue region around the year 1, something that would have occurred had the area been abandoned while under Han control.
 There was only one town of Han settlers, Dongyue, in Minyue.
 Dongyue was built where the Min River meets the sea, around the time of Emperor Wu's reign.
 It is more likely that the assimilation of Minyue into Han Chinese culture through Han conquest happened later in the dynasty.